 And, if the league doesn’t require shin guards, then you will find that some may prefer to go without.
 For players that tend to drive forward often, most injuries tend to come on the back of the leg on the calf muscle instead, so shin guards aren’t always seen as helpful either.

 It has gotten to the point where some even see it as a ceremonial piece in the sport and not a necessity.
-It is still however a very relevant equipment for others.
-We however can be sure of one thing, the advantage of its use trumps the disadvantage.
+It is still, however, very relevant equipment for others.
+We, however, can be sure of one thing, the advantage of its use trumps the disadvantage.

-No matter how much hindrance it may cause in the movement of player or control of the ball, which will never match that of the injury that may occur when it is not use.
+No matter how much hindrance it may cause in the movement of player or control of the ball, which will never match that of the injury that may occur when it is no used.
 Many careers can come to an end just because it’s not worn.